Bigertum History, Family Crest & Coats of Arms

 - Origins Available:

 The present generation of the Bigertum family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in one of several places named Bickerton.
 Bickerton is the name of various townships in the parish of Malpas in Cheshire in the parish of Rothburg in Northumberland, and in the parish of Bilton, in the West Riding of Yorkshire.
 The toponym Bickerton is derived from the Old English beocere, which means bee-keeper, and tun, which originally denoted a fence or enclosure.
 However this came to mean enclosure round a house, homestead, village or town at an early date.
 Thus the name can be understood to mean village of the bee-keeper.

 Early Origins of the Bigertum family

 The surname Bigertum was first found in Cheshire, where they held a family seat from ancient times, long before the Norman Conquest in 1066.

-Important Dates for the Bigertum family
+Early History of the Bigertum family

 This web page shows only a small excerpt of our Bigertum research.
 Another 142 words (10 lines of text) covering the years 1200, 1296, 1429, 1451, 1777, 1643 and 1693 are included under the topic Early Bigertum History in all our PDF Extended History products and printed products wherever possible.